leafac/yocto-cfa/dissertation/yocto-cfa.md

   return value;
 \end{minted}

-\subsection{A Function Body Is Evaluated with the Environment in Its Closure}
-\label{A Function Body Is Evaluated with the Environment in Its Closure}
+### A Function Body Is Evaluated with the Environment in Its Closure

 \begin{center}
 \begin{tabular}{ll}